How to buy the best cordless home phone

 Which? tests cordless home phones to help ensure you don’t buy one with poor sound quality, low range or that's awkward to use.
 We also examine in-built answering machines and nuisance call-blocking capabilities, so you can be confident that you'll find a phone to suit your needs.

+Whatever you're looking for, we'd recommend watching the video above before parting with your cash so you make sure you get the best cordless phone for your home.

-Take a look at our cordless phone Best Buys to discover the models that Which? recommends.
+Take a look at our cordless phone Best Buys to discover the models that sail through our tough tests.

+Below you can use our interactive choosing tool to narrow down precisely what you should look for in a cordless phone.

 What should I consider when buying a cordless phone?

 - Do I need a call blocking cordless phone? - If you’re sick of nuisance calls then it could be worth investing in a phone that offers call blocking features.
 Basic models allow you to block around 50 specific numbers while some phones can bar calls by type – for example all international calls or those from withheld numbers.
 The most sophisticated call blocking phones can even act as a sort of virtual secretary, asking anyone who calls you to leave their name before the phone will ask you whether you want to take the call.
+For any call-blocking phone to work you will need to activate your Caller ID with your landline network provider, and in some cases this will be free or be for a nominal monthly fee.
 Click to find out more about our top rated call blocking phones.

 - Do I need a wall mountable phone? - If space is at a premium, you can wall mount some cordless phones.
 These are pretty rare – most need to sit on a flat surface, and you’ll still need to run power and phone cables up the wall to the base unit.